hossein5inq/workwell/docs/ui-components.md

 This function enables the button.

+### getText

+This function returns the text value of the button.

 ### onClick

 This function sets the function that will be called once a click is performed on the button.